trashpanda-ai/In-Vino-Veritas/README.md

     1. Combine all visualizations to a clean notebook with ToC (maybe automatically run?)

 1. Finalize Report/readme with graphs and schemas
+1. Adjust report: data is not cleaned before it is appended, but the whole table is cleaned.
+This is necessary for two reasons: cleaning rules are by nature lagging and have to be applied for 'old' data anyway.
+And the google trends API has stochastic malfunctions.
+So we need to retry for the unsuccessful tuples.
+As we always check wether the tuples exist, this does not lead to more API calls or overall more computations
 1. Add easy startup routine and put in [How to run?](#how-to-run)
 1. Clean up folder structure incl outputs etc